Reform Party of Canada: 1994–1999: In Parliament

-The party achieved a major breakthrough in the 1993 federal election, when it jumped to 52 seats, just two behind the Bloc Québécois, which became the Official Opposition.
-Reform actually finished second to the Liberals, led by Jean Chrétien, in the nationwide popular vote, due almost entirely to a strong showing in the West; virtually all PC support in Western Canada, particularly in rural areas, transferred to Reform.
-However, the Bloc's concentration of support in Quebec was slightly larger, allowing it to just nose out Reform for Official Opposition status.
-Nevertheless, the Liberals reckoned Reform as their main opposition on all other issues that were not specific to Quebec.
-Also, when Bloc leader Lucien Bouchard's position as Leader of the Opposition granted him a meeting with visiting US President Bill Clinton, Manning was also given a meeting with Clinton in order to defuse Bouchard's separatist leverage.
+In one election, the Reform Party had effectively replaced the Progressive Conservative Party as the major right-wing party in Canada.
+Despite not forming the Official Opposition, the Liberals treated Reform as their main opposition on issues that were not specific to Quebec.
+When Bloc leader Lucien Bouchard's position as Leader of the Opposition granted him a meeting with visiting US President Bill Clinton, Manning was also given a meeting with Clinton in order to defuse Bouchard's separatist leverage.